IBM-Bluemix-Docs/visual-recognition/information-security.md

 # Information security
 {: #information-security}

 {{site.data.keyword.visualrecognitionfull}} is discontinued.
 Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can't create instances.
-Any instance that is provisioned on 1 December 2021 will be deleted.
+Any instance that exists on 1 December 2021 will be deleted.
 {: deprecated}

 IBM is committed to providing our clients and partners with innovative data privacy, security and governance solutions.